 How can CBD be consumed?

 Opting for low-THC products can help lower risks associated with cannabis consumption.
-High-CBD or CBD-dominant products can be found in the following formats; dried flower, pre-rolls, cannabis oils and capsules.
+High-CBD or CBD-dominant products can be found in most cannabis formats, including dried flower, pre-roll, oils, capsules, edibles, and concentrates.

 Dried flower and pre-rolls